-For those wishing to apply for a QEST Scholarship, this application round has now closed for 2016, but the 2017 application process will open in December 2016.
+For those wishing to apply for QEST Apprenticeship funding, this application round has now closed for 2016.
+If you wish to apply for Apprenticeship Funding, the application process will open in June 2017.

 When can I apply?

 The Scholarship and Apprenticeship application processes occur in two separate cycles:

 – The Scholarship applications process usually opens in December and closes in early February.
 The assessment stages begin soon after the applications close and continue until April.

 – The Apprenticeship applications process opens in June and closes in August.
 The assessment stages begin soon after the applications close and continue until October.

 Am I eligible?